“It is more important to have beauty in one’s equations

 There is a general notion that “beauty” is something that belongs to the arts and humanities and has more or less been banished from science.
 Yet, in the last hundred years, many prominent artists and humanists* have banished beauty from their consideration (e.g. the Dadaist, Fluxus, and much of the Postmodern) and many prominent scientists and mathematicians have in their way proclaimed beauty as an inspiration and guide to scientific discovery.

 The theory of beauty (aesthetics) proposed by twentieth century humanists tends to go from muddy to muddled.
 On the other hand, a scientist like Werner Heisenberg, in his essay “The Meaning of Beauty in the Exact Sciences,” gives a straight forward definition of beauty as “the proper proportion of the parts to the whole, and to each other.”
-Now the humanist might complain that this is overly simplistic, but from Aristotle to the present the notion of the integrity and proportionality of the parts to the whole has been a steady guide for artists, craftspeople, scientists and engineers.
+Now the humanist might complain that this is overly simplistic, but from Aristotle to the present the notion that the integrity and proportionality of the parts to the whole has been a steady guide for artists, craftspeople, scientists and engineers.

 In general, one will find a particular scientific theory more elegant than another by the greater diversity of phenomena that it can unify.
 The progress of science is always in this direction.
 Prior to Newton, one would not have suspected that the rising of a balloon and the falling of an apple were examples of the same phenomena: gravity.
 Prior to Maxwell and Faraday the scientists exploring magnets and those exploring static electricity did not suspect that the phenomena they were exploring would turn out to be different aspects of the same thing.
-Among the other great unifications are Darwin’s discovery of an underlying principle that unifies the diversity of living species and Einstein’s unification of space and time, and matter and energy.
-In our own time, the goal of theoretical physics is guided by the belief in a final unifying theory, a theory of everything that will harmonize quantum mechanics with general relativity and gravity with the other fundamental forces.
+Among the other great unifications are Darwin’s discovery of an underlying principle that unifies the diversity of living species and Einstein’s unifications of space and time, and matter and energy.
+In our own era, the goal of theoretical physics is guided by the belief in a final unifying theory, a theory of everything that will harmonize quantum mechanics with general relativity and gravity with the other fundamental forces.

 The humanist again might be quick to complain that such examples as music and the golden mean are exceptions, that in the real world there is little basis for the idea that beauty refers to correct proportions.
 As an example, most people would say that a butterfly is more beautiful than a human louse.
 But on what basis could one say that a butterfly is more properly proportioned than a human louse?
 We associate butterflies with summer days and flowers, we associate the louse with parasitism and an itchy head.
 Does not the beauty we attribute to the butterfly really come from these associations, which in the end are quite subjective?
 And, of course, there is also the butterfly’s colorfulness.
 Pleasant associations and colorfulness are attributes of our common understanding of beauty – and one could argue that they are more central to it than the idea of proportionality.
 So can one justify the aesthetic ideal of proportionality?

 As an undergraduate student, I took an entomology class from a professor who was a renowned authority on the human louse.
 He would get rhapsodic when showing slides of the louse’s anatomy and would occasionally say how beautiful the louse was.
-My fellow students would roll their eyes at this.
+My fellow students would roll their eyes.
 The louse’s internal organs, however, are wonderfully proportioned to enhance its ability to survive its particular lifestyle.
 All living creatures are wonderfully proportioned in this sense – they are all beautiful in their own way.
 It takes a certain kind of detachment, however, to find beauty in a louse; indeed, it takes the kind of detachment required of a good scientist.

 The experience of beauty always has two poles: the subject that experiences and the object that is experienced.
 Different people take delight in vastly different objects.
 This fact has often been used as evidence that beauty is purely a matter of taste.
 But is this not an oversimplification?
 Calling beauty purely a matter of taste does little to explain the complex phenomenon of the experience of beauty.
 I suggested earlier that a simple equation that explains a great deal is more beautiful than a complex equation that doesn’t really explain much.
 An equation’s explanatory power is not a matter of personal taste.
 Not everyone experiences beauty in the contemplation of mathematical equations, but those who do can often provide solid reasoning for their judgment of the difference between the more and less beautiful equation.
 If beauty were merely a matter of taste, any such reasoning would be fatuous.